 - Zest and juice of 1/2 lemon

-- Small handful fresh parsley, leaves very finely chopped
+- Small handful flat-leaf parsley leaves very finely chopped

 - 1/4 cup extra-virgin olive oil